Script Notes: Feedback For The Faint-Hearted

 Ask questions of the material rather than dictating your own concepts.
 Giving the writer your own ideas only derails or co-opts the writer's creative process – and in my view, this is a huge trespass.
 It isn't your script.
 If the writer wants brainstorming they'll ask for it.
 Even then lead the writer toward realizations or ideas.
 Part of the process of becoming a better writer is revving up your brain with all those juices and problem solving yourself.
 Writing by committee is the fast track to obsolescence.
 Even if you think you're helping by making very specific suggestions (unless requested, I can't stress that enough - it happens) you are hijacking someone else's material and it's just not cool.

-Just Effing Entertain Me and is a regular contributor to the Huffington Post.
+Julie Gray authored an award-winning screenwriting blog and is a contributor to the Huffington Post.
 Julie consults privately with a wide variety of writers and teaches classes at Warner Bros., The Great American PitchFest, The Creative Screenwriting Expo and has taught at San Francisco University in Quito, Ecuador, Columbia College in Chicago, West England University in Bristol and The Oxford Union at Oxford University.
 Julie lives in Los Angeles, California; her book Just Entertain Me: How to Be the Writer Everyone Wants to Read is slated for release by Michael Wiese Publishing in June, 2011.